marlonbarrios/actants_apps_interfaces/README.md

-# list_of_Applications/Interfaces/Experiences
-# Actants: Apps,interfaces,seeds and vectors
+# Actants: Apps, interfaces, seeds and vectors

 ## Pseudo Ouroboros: The Genesis of Self Interest in Gradient Descent